s-pardox/Bio-AI-project/README.md

 ## Introduction

-The aim of this project was to apply evolutionary algorithms (EAs), as a class of nature-inspired population-based stochastic search algorithms applied, to Auto Graph Learning (AUtoGL), an automatic machine learning toolkit specified for Graph Neural Network (GNN).
+The aim of this project was to apply evolutionary algorithms (EAs), as a class of nature-inspired population-based stochastic search algorithms applied, to Auto Graph Learning ([AutoGL](https://github.com/THUMNLab/AutoGL)), an automatic machine learning toolkit specified for Graph Neural Network (GNN).

 EAs are so diverse, as well as their parametrization (synthesizable in the well known exploration-exploitation trade-off), that researchers may find it difficult to choose which algorithm and parameters should be used.

-In addition to technically converging two Python packages (Inspyred and AutoGL), we also pre-parameterized various execution regimes with the aim to compare different algorithms, characterized by a higher/lower exploration/exploitation attitude.
+In addition to technically converging two Python packages ([Inspyred](https://github.com/aarongarrett/inspyred) and [AutoGL](https://github.com/THUMNLab/AutoGL)), we also pre-parameterized various execution regimes with the aim to compare different algorithms, characterized by a higher/lower exploration/exploitation attitude.

 The experimental results showed that EAs could be an effective alternative to the hyperparameter optimization (HPO) of GNN models.